£

 Differences exist between normal blood cells and cancerous blood cells.
 Professor Kent and his team want to test a new tool that examines these differences to help develop technology that will lead to new way of treating leukaemia.

-Headshot of Professor David Kent in the lab smiling.
+A photo of Professor David Kent at the University of York

 Professor David Kent